A 501(c)(3) Public Charity

 🌱

-To encourage multi-generational ties, care for those in need, and preserve sacred spaces and historical buildings for the benefit of all.
+We encourage multi-generational ties, care for those in need, and preserve sacred and historic buildings for the benefit of all.

 • Keep generations in the community